cujojs/when/docs/api.md

 `promise.ensure` should be used instead of `promise.always`.
 It is safer in that it *cannot* transform a failure into a success by accident (which `always` could do simply by returning successfully!).

-When combined with `promise.otherwise`, `promise.ensure` allows you to write code that is similar to the familar synchronous `catch`/`finally` pair.
+When combined with `promise.otherwise`, `promise.ensure` allows you to write code that is similar to the familiar synchronous `catch`/`finally` pair.
 Consider the following synchronous code:

 ```js
 try {